Caine85/laravel-gdpr-consent/README.md

 		// or anywhere in your UI.
 		'description' => 'gdpr.privacy.text',

-		// UI weight, use this to choose what should be
+		// Set what should be
-		// listed first.
+		// listed first in UI.
-		'weight' => 0,
+		'priority' => 0,
 	],
 	[
 		'name' => 'gdpr.marketing',